Classification of problematic subgroups of U(n): Initial list of problematic subgroups

+Throughout this section, assume that $n=mp^k$ where $m$ and $p$ are coprime.
 Suppose that $H$ is a problematic \pdash toral subgroup of $\Un$.
 We know from the first part of Theorem~\ref{thm: H elementary abelian} that $H$ must be a projective elementary abelian \pdash group.
 If $H$ contains $S^{1}\subseteq \Un$, we know the possible group isomorphism classes of $H$ from Proposition~\ref{proposition: group classification}.
-The purpose of this section is to use the character criterion of Theorem~\ref{thm: H elementary abelian} to determine the possible conjugacy classes of $H$ in $\Un$.
+The purpose of this section is to use the character criterion of Theorem~\ref{thm: H elementary abelian} to narrow down the possible conjugacy classes of $H$ in $\Un$.